โš™๏ธ Trading Tools

 The IBKR Desktop MultiSort Screener works differently.
-Instead of yes/no filters, it blends up to 10 factors into a single weighted score and ranks every stock in a universe of 70,000+ securities.
+Instead of yes/no filters, it blends up to 10 factors into a single weighted score and ranks every stock in a universe of 70,000+ securities (as of 2026-06, per IBKR Desktop specs).
 The result is a numbered list: stock #1 matches your criteria best, #2 is second-best, and so on.

 What Is the MultiSort Screener and Why It Matters